vdigregorio/fewd90week1/README.md

 Use Wendy Bite’s website as a guide, but feel free to branch-out or get as creative as your current skills allow.

+### Step 4 - Commit and Sync

+This step is confusing.
+You can work on your website locally and view it in the browser by opening your index.html file.
+Before you can submit your assignment, you will need to "Commit" and "Sync" your site at least one time.
+We will walk through this process together.

 ### Step 4 - Submit

-Once you are happy with your code, you will send a "Pull Request" to us.
+Once you are happy with your website, you will send a "Pull Request" to us.
 This basically creates an alert which tells us you are "done" with your forked code and that we can review.
 We will walk through this process together at the start of class in Week 2.
 In the future, this should be done before the Tuesday class starts.